 Mexican Minestrone Soup

 Easy & flavorful homemade mexican minestrone soup!
 This healthy dinner is packed with zucchini, peppers, black beans & spices.
 And makes for the coziest simple meal.
 Dairy free, vegan & easily made gluten free.

 And just like that, it’s the beginning of September.
-Which means … we’re officially in that time window where it still totally feels like summer yet are oh so ready to welcome all things fall (!!).
-Or, um, at least this girl sure is.
+Which means … we’re officially in that time window where it still totally feels like summer yet are oh so ready to welcome all things fall.

 SO!
 Today I bring you the perfect dinner for this sorta between season stage – mexican minestrone soup!